Worst States to Retire

 - Popularity with older residents

-Because of a tie at the tenth-worst slot, the following list includes eleven of the worst states for retirement in 2018.
-Different states had different problems, so to some extent you can pick your poison -- or conduct more research before retiring in these states.
+Because of a tie at the tenth-worst slot, the following list includes eleven of the worst states for retirement.
+Different states had different problems, so to some extent you can pick your poison — or conduct more research before retiring in these states.

 Alaska’s severe weather is a turnoff for many people, and it may help explain why no state has a lower proportion of residents aged 65 and older.
 Beyond the climate, another serious problem Alaska has is its economy.
 The state’s cost of living is 31.5 percent higher than the national average.
 Alaska also has the nation’s highest unemployment rate so there is a lot of financial hardship in the state.
 There were no particular strengths to balance out those shortcomings, as Alaska was rated below median in every category in this study.
 Rough weather and a challenging economy can wear on people’s tempers, as evidenced by Alaska having the highest rate of violent crime in the nation.